matt2718/colorado-qb/_pages/tournaments/hosting.md

 **Make sure the game rooms are unlocked.** If they aren't, this is why getting a phone number of someone to unlock it and getting there early is key!

-**Set up your tournament HQ.*8 Make sure it is clearly marked so that staffers will find it and teams will stay at a respectful distance from it.
+**Set up your tournament HQ.** Make sure it is clearly marked so that staffers will find it and teams will stay at a respectful distance from it.
 Ideally, it will be a private room separate from the main auditorium where the teams will be for the pre-tournament meeting.
 Keep all of the questions and all the extra